- A heat pump is a fossil fuel-free home heating system

 Heat pumps cost between £1,600 and £35,000, depending on their size and the type of heat pump.

-Air source heat pumps cost £10,00 for the average three-bedroom house, and go up to £15,000 for a five bedroom.
-Water source heat pumps have a similar price range.
+Air-source heat pumps cost £10,000 for the average three-bedroom house and up to £15,000 for a five-bedroom house.
+Water-source heat pumps are in a similar price range.

-A ground source heat pump’s running costs for a three-bedroom household will typically come to around £939 per year.
+Running costs for a ground-source heat pump for a three-bedroom household will typically be around £939 per year.

 The average air source heat pump will cost about the same, though this can vary significantly, depending on where you live in the UK.